Articles & Videos

 Ongoing Training and Support

 To make sure teachers are equipped with the knowledge and confidence to implement systematic spelling instruction, ongoing training and support are crucial.
-Sound Waves provides free training and support to ensure the effective delivery of the program.
+Sound Waves Literacy provides free training and support to ensure the effective delivery of the program.
 Professional development workshops are run by our highly experienced and knowledgeable team of education consultants, which is made up of former classroom teachers, curriculum leaders, intervention teachers and principals.

 References